 We highly recommend using a cooker hood with more than the minimum extraction rate required.
 We also highly recommend using 6" circular (or rectangular equivelent) ducting, this will allow for the highest extraction rate as you will not be restricting the airflow by using a smaller size ducting.

-Additional initial costs, e.g. for ducting and installation
+- Additional initial costs, for example for ducting and installation

-A filter containing activated charcoal is used to remove odour and smoke from the air, before releasing the ‘scrubbed’ air back into the kitchen.
+A filter containing activated charcoal is used to remove odour and grease from the air, before releasing the ‘scrubbed’ air back into the kitchen.

 On any hood you install as recirculating you must have the vents on the chimney section showing and unrestricted to allow the air to come back into the room, if these are blocked or covered up then this will damage your